 Half – add a trip up to the summit of West Mountain where you can see the duck (wink, wink for the older Hot Springs generation).
 And then you get to go back up to the summit of West Mountain for a second look.

+What is the average weather on race day?
 Does it really matter?
 Just walk outside the morning of the race.
 If it’s warm, wear short sleeves.
 If it’s cold, wear gloves.
 If it’s raining – well, you’ll get wet.
 Avg.
 High: 62°F Avg.
 Low: 40°F Record High: 77°F Record Low: 23°F

+What other things are there to do in Hot Springs over race weekend?
 If you think the race events aren’t enough, you can learn about other events by contacting the Convention and Visitors Bureau of Hot Springs (1-800-SPA-CITY) or visit their website www.hotsprings.org.